Vennverse/autojobr-main/MARKETING_MATERIAL.md

 - Connect with recruitment tools you already use

 **Why AutoJobR Stands Out:**
-✅ The only platform combining AI matching with LinkedIn stealth applications ✅ Referral marketplace that actually connects you with real employees ✅ Job seekers save dozens of hours; recruiters reduce hiring time by 60% ✅ Flexible pricing from free tier to premium recruiting suites
+✅ The only platform combining AI matching with multi-board stealth applications (50+ job boards including LinkedIn, Indeed, Glassdoor, and more)
+✅ Referral marketplace that actually connects you with real employees ✅ Job seekers save dozens of hours; recruiters reduce hiring time by 60% ✅ Flexible pricing from free tier to premium recruiting suites